BloomTech-Labs/signlingo-ds/README.md

 `pipenv install -r requirements.txt`
 Run the following to initialize the TEMPVID and TEMPPICS folders `python application.py`
-Launching the flask app (NOTE: depending on the terminal, export can be substituted for set) `export FLASK_APP=SignLingoAPI.py`
+Upload the model weights and cfg files to the FlaskApp/model folder Launching the flask app (NOTE: depending on the terminal, export can be substituted for set) `export FLASK_APP=SignLingoAPI.py`
 `flask run`